TonyBolger/LOGAN/README.md

 # LOGAN: LOssless Graph-based Analysis of NGS Datasets

-Implementation of the Routed Sparse Graph approached described [here](https://www.biorxiv.org/content/early/2017/08/21/175976)
+Implementation of the Routed Sparse Graph approach described [here](https://www.biorxiv.org/content/early/2017/08/21/175976)

 Creates a graph-based representation of short read, long read or pre-assembled sequences.
 Current implementation is primarily optimized for short reads, and partially also for pre-assembled sequences.
 Modest long-read datasets can also be used.